 Credit is something many of us take for granted.
-If you have good credit, you should have no problem borrowing money at the best interest rates with the most favourable terms and conditions.
-If you’re able to pay for your home, car and other assets in cash, you may not care about your credit score, but for everyone else, building a good credit score is important.
+If you have good credit, you should have no problem borrowing money from financial institutions at the best interest rates.
+They also give the most favourable terms and conditions.
+If you’re able to pay for your home, car, and other assets in cash, you may not care about your credit score, however, building a good credit score is important.

-A good credit score isn’t just for bragging rights.
-It comes with many benefits.
+A good credit score is one of the most important measurements of financial wellness.
+It comes with many benefits that those considered to be a credit risk do not enjoy.
 A mortgage is the single biggest debt of most people’s lifetime.
 If you have a good credit score, you’re more likely to qualify for the mortgage with the most favourable terms and conditions and the lowest interest rate, helping you keep more of your hard-earned money.

 What is credit and why does it matter?

-Your credit consists of three parts: your credit history, credit report and credit score.
+Your credit consists of three parts: your credit history, credit report, and credit score.
 Your credit history is a summary of your borrowing history.
-It’s a recap of each and every time you’ve borrowed funds.
+It reports every time a person borrowed funds.
 This includes your car lease and it may include the credit card you forgot to pay in university.
 Meanwhile, your credit report is a recap of your credit history in a more consumer-friendly format.

 There are two major credit reporting agencies in Canada—Equifax and Transunion.
-Equifax and Transunion are firms that calculate and keep track of your credit history, credit report and credit score.
+Equifax and Transunion are firms that calculate and keep track of your credit history, credit report, and credit score.
 If you want instant access to your credit score, you’re required to pay; otherwise, you can request a copy of your credit report for free, once per year.
-To do that, you must download and fill out the credit report request forms from the Equifax and Transunion websites.
-(And before you ask, no, it won’t lower your credit score to request a copy of your own credit report.)
+To do that, you must download and fill out the credit report request forms from the Equifax and Transunion websites (and before you ask, no, it won’t lower your credit score to request a copy of your credit report).

 What is a credit rating?

 Credit ratings are a system by the credit reporting agencies about how and when you make your payments.
-Credit reporting agencies like Equifax and Transunion aren’t the only ones who use credit ratings.
-Lenders may use them as well when reporting information to the credit reporting agencies.
+Credit reporting agencies like Equifax and Transunion aren’t the only ones who use a person’s credit rating.
+Lenders may use them as well when reporting information to credit reporting agencies.

-A letter and a number make up a credit rating.
+A credit rating consists of a letter and a number.
 For example, you might have a credit rating of R1 on your credit card, indicating that you’ve paid your credit card on time throughout its history.
 Bravo!

-The letter in your credit rating stands for credit type you’re using.
+The letter in your credit rating stands for the credit type you’re using.

 - “O” stands for “Open” status credit: When you borrow money as needed, up to your credit limit.
 An example of open status credit is a line of credit.

-- “R” stands for “Revolving or recurring” credit: When you’re able to borrow money up to a certain limit on a regular basis.
+- “R” stands for “Revolving or recurring” credit: When you’re able to borrow money up to a certain limit regularly.
 You can make payments in different amounts depending on your account’s outstanding balance.
 This is the most common credit type.
 An example of revolving or recurring credit is a credit card.

 - “M” stands for “Mortgage” loan: If you have a mortgage on a property, it may appear on your credit report.

-- “0” means the account is too new and you lack the credit history for it to be rated or it has been approved, but you haven’t used it yet.
+- The “0” designation means the account is too new and you lack the credit history for it to be rated or it has been approved, but you haven’t used it yet.

-- “1” means the account has been paid as agreed upon within 30 days of billing.
-The payment is considered on time.
-You have a history of making your payments on time throughout the account’s history.
+- The “1” designation means the account has been paid as agreed upon within 30 days of billing.
 You should strive for this credit rating with all your accounts.
-The more 1 ratings on your credit report, the higher your credit score is likely to be.

-- “3” means you’ve made a payment that’s between 60 and 89 days late.
+- “3” means the borrower made a payment that’s between 60 and 89 days late.
 This means that you missed two payments in a row.
-This credit rating is likely to grab the attention of lenders.
-You may have difficulty opening credit with this rating.

-- “5” means you’ve made a payment that’s more than 120 days late, but doesn’t yet have a rating of “9.”
+- “5” means there was a payment that was more than 120 days late but doesn’t yet have a rating of “9.”

-- “6” isn’t used by the credit reporting agencies.
+- “6” isn’t used by credit reporting agencies.